symbol/symbol-docs/source/guides/transaction/sending-an-encrypted-message.rst

 *************

 - Finish the :doc:`getting started section <../../getting-started/setup-workstation>`
-- Finish :doc:`sending a transfer transaction guide <sending-a-transfer-transaction>`
+- Finish :doc:`sending a TransferTransaction guide <sending-a-transfer-transaction>`
 - Have one :ref:`account with cat.currency <setup-getting-a-test-account>`

 **********